EMTIAZ-RUET/bangladeshi-bangla-tts-finetuning/01-Research & Environment Setup/01-model-selection/Model_Choice_VITS_over_XTTS.md

 * VITS is **lightweight, reproducible, and already has Bangla-pretrained checkpoints**, enabling me to fine-tune effectively on Colab/Kaggle and focus on the assignment's goals: accent adaptation, evaluation, and deployment.

 ---

-**Note:** This decision prioritizes practical implementation and reproducibility within the given constraints while still achieving the core objectives of Bangladeshi Bangla TTS fine-tuning.